LRatti/List-It--A-Flutter-App/README.md

 - **Theme Support**: Both light and dark mode available.
 - **Statistics Tab**: Intuitive interface for the management and analysis of historical purchases through time.
 - **List Edit Screen**: The tablet screen shows the interface to automatically add products in a list.
 The list edit screen reserves its layout on both mobile and tablet devices.
+- **Font Size**: The app can be adaptd to the user preferences and needs by enlarging or shrinking the font size.

 ## 🔐 Security & Privacy